 Inside, the GX offers lots of standard and optional features, including available heated and ventilated seats, three-zone climate control, a heated steering wheel, and power folding for the rearmost row of seats.
 In part because of its height, the GX uses a swing-out rear tailgate with an integrated flip-up glass portion.
 It is not power operated but does hold itself in place nicely when opened to any angle.

-The first generation of Lexus GX was launched for the 2003 model year, offering Lexus buyers the legendary off-road capability and toughness of the Toyota 4Runner, now fitted with a thick layer of luxury features that included leather upholstery, wood trim, and of course the comforting Lexus showroom experience.
-That first 2003 Lexus GX 470 shared the same 4.7-liter V-8 engine that was fitted to the full-size LX sport utility, driving all four wheels through a five-speed automatic transmission.
+The first generation of Lexus's GX was launched for the 2003 model year, offering the legendary off-road capability and toughness of the Toyota 4Runner, as well as a host of luxury features that included leather upholstery, wood trim, and of course the comforting Lexus showroom experience.
+That 2003 Lexus GX 470 shared the same 4.7-liter V-8 engine that was fitted to the full-size LX sport utility at the time, driving all four wheels through a 5-speed automatic transmission.

-The early GX also featured adaptive suspension with adjustable rollbars, to let the driver choose between on-road comfort and off-road agility.
-Although it was marketed as a three-row, eight-passenger vehicle, the third-row seat was notably small and far from practical over long distances for two adults--let alone three.
-Options in the early GX line included a Mark Levinson sound system and a rear-seat DVD entertainment system, with an available rear-view camera added in 2004
+The early GX also featured adaptive suspension with adjustable roll bars, to let the driver choose between on-road comfort and off-road agility.
+Although it was marketed as a three-row, eight-passenger vehicle, the third-row seat was notably small and far from practical over long distances for two adults—let alone three.
+Options in the early GX line included a Mark Levinson sound system and a rear-seat DVD entertainment system.